AFCEN’s international activities are strongly focused on the five key objectives below:

 Relationship with France’s nuclear Safety Authority

-In conclusion, ASN encouraged AFCEN to continue down the internationalization road and to continue to support the users of its codes.
-ASN measured the technical achievements and developments accomplished since 2014.
+In conclusion, ASN encouraged AFCEN to continue down the internationalization road and carry on supporting the users of its codes.
+ASN measured the technical achievements and developments accomplished over the last three years.

 In 2015, the CSFN (Strategic Committee of the Nuclear Industry) compiled a list of all professional entities in France (associations, clusters, platforms, etc.) specializing in or involved in the nuclear industry.